GECKODocs/docs2/docs/tasks.md

 ## Task Filter

-On the Activity page you will see a number of filtering options for specifying how you want to search across tasks within the system.
+On the Tasks page you will see a number of filtering options for specifying how you want to search across tasks within the system.

 You can filter and search for tasks across a range of criteria, which include: